 Its optical construction comprises 17 elements in 10 groups, including three super ED elements, three HR elements, and one E-HR element.
 It allows a minimum focus distance of 1.40 m (55.12 inches) and a 0.24x maximum magnification.
 It has a 600-mm equivalent in 35-mm terms, with a 1.15m closest focus distance at 0.48x magnification.

 Weighing 1270 grams (2.80 lb) and measuring 92.5 x 227mm, this weather-sealed lens has a focus limiter switch, nine diaphragm blades, a distance scale, and a 77mm filter thread.
-It has Internal focusing, which means that the lens does not change its length during AF operation.
+It has Internal focusing, meaning the lens does not change its length during AF operation.
 It is also compatible with the Olympus MC-1.4x teleconverter.

-This Olympus M.Zuiko Digital 300mm F4 IS Pro comes with a retractable lens hood and a tripod collar.
+This Olympus M.Zuiko Digital 300mm F4 IS Pro has a retractable lens hood and a tripod collar.
 Built using ZERO nano-coating, this prime lens is quite heavy and is one of the longest MFT lenses today.
-This makes it a good match with bigger cameras, such as the OM-D E-M1.
-With all the advantages this lens offers, it comes with a hefty price.
+This makes it a good match with bigger cameras like the OM-D E-M1.
+With all this lens’s advantages, it comes with a hefty price.

 - Dust, splash, and freeze proof construction